6 Guerriers Chinois Célèbres

 Qi Jiguang

-Qi Jiguang was born in 1528, under the Ming dynasty, which extended from 1368 to 1644.
-When the Mongol army, which had been driven out of power at the end of the previous dynasty, tried to reconquer Chinese territory in crossing the Great wall of China In 1549, Jiguang served as a general in the defense of Beijing and contributed significantly to repel the Mongolian invaders.
+Qi Jiguang was born in 1528, during the Ming Dynasty, which lasted from 1368 to 1644.
+When the Mongol army, which had been driven from power at the end of the previous dynasty, attempted to reconquer Chinese territory by crossing the Great Wall of China In 1549, Jiguang served as a general in the defense of Beijing and contributed significantly to repelling the Mongol invaders.

-After defeating the Mongols, Jiguang was finally appointed deputy commander responsible for defending the Zhejiang coastal area against the raids of pirates Around 1556.
-Qi Jiguang rejected the attacks by Japanese pirates by forming a group of volunteers to defeat the invaders thanks to a tactical training innovative called training of mandarin duck.
-This new creative approach used advanced collective combat tactics to ensure that a group of 12 men would protect its leader at all costs during a conflict; If the chief came to die, Jiguang ordered that all the survivors of this unit be put to death, ensuring that the soldiers are making every possible effort to protect their chief since their own lives depended.
-This cold but effective strategy allowed Jiguang to permanently repel Japanese invaders in 1567, worth the necessary respect to reach the highest grade of the Chinese army, that of chief commissioner, in 1574.
-The fundamental concepts of the when Jiguang was chief commissioner helped to improve theglobal efficiency of the Chinese army and to advance its defensive tactics
+After defeating the Mongols, Jiguang was eventually appointed deputy commander in charge of defending the coastal area of Zhejiang against raids by pirates around 1556.
+Qi Jiguang repelled attacks from Japanese pirates by forming a group of volunteers to defeat the invaders with a tactical training innovative called training of mandarin duck.
+This new creative approach used advanced collective combat tactics to ensure that a group of 12 men would protect their leader at all costs during a conflict; if the leader were to die, Jiguang would order all survivors of that unit to be put to death, thus ensuring that the soldiers would make every effort to protect their leader since their own lives depended on it.
+This cold-blooded but effective strategy allowed Jiguang to definitively repel the Japanese invaders in 1567, earning him the respect necessary to attain the highest rank in the Chinese army, that of Chief Commissar, in 1574.
+The core concepts of Jiguang's time as Chief Commissar helped to improve theoverall efficiency of the Chinese army and to advance its defensive tactics

-The wars of ancient China have produced new political systems, new military strategies and new philosophies, which constitute the foundation of what the People's Republic of China today represents.
-The lessons left by the generals and military strategists of that time continued to have an impact on world military events, because their strategies, theories and tactics are often applied to modern military situations; Many modern American generals admire the Sun Tzu psychological and defensive combat tactics in the military campaigns.
+The wars of ancient China produced new political systems, new military strategies, and new philosophies, which form the foundation of what the People's Republic of China represents today.
+The lessons left by the generals and military strategists of that era have continued to impact world military events, as their strategies, theories, and tactics are often applied to modern military situations; many modern American generals admire Sun Tzu's psychological and defensive combat tactics in military campaigns.

-Here we have drawn the portrait of 6 Chinese warlords but there are many others, with incredible stories and exploits, which we will tell you about soon.
+Here we have profiled 6 Chinese warlords but there are many others, with incredible stories and exploits, which we will tell you about soon.

 Chinese warrior statue collection

-Register to receive the latest news as well as many reduction codes
+Sign up to receive the latest news and many discount codes